From CRO to Purchase Journey Intelligence

 Journey intelligence answers: “What happened, why, under what conditions, and how reliable is it over time?”

 If you’re serious about conversion, you want the second because it changes what your organization can do.
-It shortens time-to-detect, reduces time-to-diagnose, and prevents teams from spending months optimizing proxies while core feasibility failures persist.
+It shortens time-to-detect, reduces time-to-diagnose, and prevents teams from spending months optimizing proxies while a constraint failure silently bleeds revenue.

 Where we’re heading (Part 2 teaser)